Simply bananas

 But in gaining notoriety he became recognised by many as a true creative artist.

-b.
-Artist 'b' created a piece which was nothing more than a banana stuck to a wall using duct tape.
+Created a piece which was nothing more than a banana stuck to a wall using duct tape.
 In fact, he did it three times.
 The first one sold for $120,000.
 The second for a similar sum and the third is expected to fetch in excess of $150,000.

-c.
 In 1917, Artist 'c', in an attempt to ridicule the concept of art, took a gentleman's urinal straight from the store, lay it on its back, wrote a silly name on it and then entered it into an art exhibition where it stole the show.
 It received great acclaim and became a reference piece for over a hundred years.
+He made several copies one of which - created in 1964 - recently sold for $1.8M.
+He called this activity "ready-made art".

-d.
-Artist 'd' took a cardboard box which was used to deliver product into shops and copied it using wood and silkscreening.
+Took a cardboard box which was used to deliver product into shops and copied it using wood and silkscreening.
 He even employed somebody to reproduce them for him.
 After forty years the original copy sold for three million dollars.

-e.
 Husband and wife Artists 'e' wrapped a 2.5 kilometres section of coastline in fabric and rope - one million square feet in all.
 The work was hailed as a great success and reference to it is now taught in the school certificate in Australia.

-f.
-Artist 'f' was so disgusted that his wife's work was totally ignored in an art competition, that the following year he entered his own painting: a blank canvas with a small, solitary dot in the middle entitled 'The Brain of a Politician'.
+Was so disgusted that his wife's work was totally ignored in an art competition, that the following year he entered his own painting: a blank canvas with a small, solitary dot in the middle entitled 'The Brain of a Politician'.
 It won first prize.
 But when asked to attend a celebration of the event and talk about his work, he couldn't resist the opportunity of telling the truth and letting the judges have both barrels.

 So, how do we feel about these artists and their achievements?
 How do they stack up when we ask ourselves questions like:

-• Was their work created as a result of a genius concept or a mediocre one?
+- Was their work created as a result of a genius concept or a mediocre one?

-• Was their aim to please, inspire, shock, amuse, confuse, make a statement, fool people into believing they understood art to a deeper level than their audience, or simply to make money?
+- Was their aim to please, inspire, shock, amuse, confuse, make a statement, fool people into believing they understood art to a deeper level than their audience, or simply to make money?

-• Was their success justified or simply wrong?
+- Was their success justified or simply wrong?

-• Was their work creative genius or a genius con?
+- Was their work creative genius or a genius con?

 Whichever way, I personally believe their success was only made possible by people 'losing the plot'.